 Size | 120ml |

-This alternative to Gripe water relieves and calms wind, infant colic and griping pain and is free from sugar, alcohol and colourant.
-It has an orange flavour to help baby take it more readily, and a convenient-to-use dropper for easy application.
+This alternative to Gripe water relieves and calms wind, infant colic, and griping pain.
+It is free from sugar, alcohol, and colourants.
+It has an orange flavour to help the baby take it more readily and is a convenient-to-use dropper for easy application.

-By giving Infacol colic relief drops before each feed, they work to join the small trapped gas bubbles into bigger bubbles, which your baby can easily bring up as wind.
+By giving Infacol colic relief drops before each feed, they combine the small trapped gas bubbles into bigger bubbles, which your baby can easily bring up as wind.
 According to the Infant Colic Real World Evidence (iCore) Study, 97% of parents found their babies cried less and that symptoms settled in 9 out of 10 babies.

 Age | Suitable from newborn |